-Professor Nick Paul is a biologist in the School of Science and Engineering.
+Professor Nick Paul is a biologist in the School of Science, Technology and Engineering.
 He leads applied R&D on seaweed and algae for new product development, based upon a platform of sustainable production.
 He is the project leader on two international research for development projects, focussed on domesticating new species, creating new culture techniques and developing bio products for farmed seaweed in the Indo-Pacific region.
 His interests in Australia revolve around high-value products, including functional food and nutraceuticals for human health as well as bio actives for livestock and agriculture.
 Because of its sustainability focus, this research has led to some unusual deviations from traditional aquaculture, working with sewage, coal-fired power stations and mining and mineral wastes.

 Nicholas’s current role combines research expertise with a strong focus on industry partnerships, innovation, intellectual property development and commercialisation.
 This is reflected in his diverse funding sources including Australian Centre for International Agricultural Research, Department of Science, Innovation and Industry (Entrepreneurs’ Programme – Research Connections), Advance Queensland (Innovation Partnership), CSIRO Carbon Farming Futures, Australian Renewable Energy Agency, Advanced Manufacturing CRC and direct funding from industry for contract research.